igabriel85/DICE-Monitoring/src/README.md

 `POST` `/v1/overlord/detect/storm`

 Tries do detect if the current registered nodes have a valid storm deployment.
-It will first test if there are any nodes that have a Storm endpoint and port.
-If this fails it starts to scan all registered nodes.
-If it finds the endpoint it sets the first topology as the one to be monitored.
-Then, it sets all configurations necesary for storm monitoring automatically.
+It will first test if there are any nodes that have a Storm endpoint and port set.
+If this step fails it starts to scan all registered nodes.
+In case it finds the endpoint, the first topology is set in order to be monitored.
+Then, it sets all configurations necesary for monitoring storm automatically.

 ***